Anudiva06/web-demo/README.md

 # web-demo
-this is a demo for Git and Github
+this is a demo for Git and Github.